RMarkdown is great

 The title says it all really.
 RMarkdown, along with bookdown, has made my life so much easier when it comes to writing up papers and reports.
 If you’re a non-R user I hope this blog post convinces you to ditch other word processing software and make the jump to RMarkdown.
 It’s free!

-The above tweet seemed to be well received and someone asked if there was a tutorial.
+This post was borne out of a tweet about using RMarkdown that seemed to be well received, and someone asked if there was a tutorial.
 There probably is already, but I figured I would write my own mini-guide on the things I do that make writing so much easier in RMarkdown.
 This isn’t going to be comprehensive but hopefully it gives you enough of an idea that if you run into trouble you can google your way out of it.

 Before we get into why writing reports using RMarkdown is a no-brainer I want to preface that I am absolutely not an expert in R or RMarkdown and it’s quite possible there are smarter/cleaner/more efficient ways of doing everything here.
 What I will show you though is all the things that I think are really swell.